Holly McPeak: Player profile

 McPeak was a determined and highly competitive athlete.
 A quick 5-foot-7 setter indoors, on the beach she was renowned for her tough defense and relentless pursuit of the ball.
 Offensively she could consistently side out, scoring with placement more frequently than with power.
 She preferred the larger courts of the earlier years, where player height was at less of a premium.
-She was noted for hard work, and for her intense off-court training regimen.
+She was noted for hard work and for her intense off-court training regimen.
 She had a long career, scoring at least one career victory in every year she played from 1993 to 2004, with the exception of 1998 when there was no women's domestic tour.
-Reflecting on her career, she recalls she came to a point where she realized she was capable of winning with any partner, and with that realization came an increase in her confidence.
+Reflecting on her career, she recalls coming to a point where she realized she was capable of winning with any partner and with that realization came an increase in her confidence.
 McPeak states her toughest opponents were Kerri Walsh and Misty May.
-Said McPeak at her induction in 2013: "They just drove me crazy, and to this day they still do."
+At her induction in 2013 she said: "They just drove me crazy and to this day they still do."